autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/parameters.md

 ### Set the path of configuration file of parameters

-You can use variable to set the path of configuration file.
+You can use variable to set the path of configuration file.The variable can be set in the current file or the upper file.

 For example:
 ```py
     behavior_path_planner_param_path = os.path.join(